miliyona/Citi-Bike-Analytics/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers for common questions.

 ## Task
 This Project is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard, story, or report.
 You may work with a timespan of your choosing when downloading the data.
 Optionally, you may merge multiple datasets from different periods.
 The following are some questions you may wish to tackle, especially if you are working with merged datasets.
 Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!

 * How many trips have been recorded total during the chosen period?